 At a distance of 200 m from the Aihole Bus Stand, the Archaeological Museum is a museum situated inside the Durga Temple complex, Aihole.
 It is one of the popular places to visit as part of Aihole tour packages.

 Planned as a sculpture shed in 1970, the Archaeological Museum in Aihole was converted into a full-blown museum in 1987.
 The museum houses a good collection of artifacts from the Aihole, Pattadakal, and Badami regions.
 It is one of the must visit Aihole tourist places.

 The museum consists of 6 galleries and an open-air gallery.
-The artifacts in the museum are dated between 6th and 15th centuries.
-A variety of Ganesha sculptures, Saptamatrikas with archaic features, Nataraja, Ambika of Jaina affinity, attractive sculpture of Bodhisatva and a mutilated anthropomorphic figure of Megalithic period are some of the important exhibits.
+The artifacts in the museum are dated between the 6th and 15th centuries.
+A variety of Ganesha sculptures, Saptamatrikas with archaic features, Nataraja, Ambika of Jaina affinity, an attractive sculpture of Bodhisatva, and a mutilated anthropomorphic figure of Megalithic period are some of the important exhibits.

 Complex Timings: 9 AM to 5 PM.
 Closed on Friday.

-Entrance: Rs.
-5, Rs.
-25 for camera.
+Entry: Rs.
+5 for Person, Rs.
+25 for Camera